2b-zipper/FBI-DarkPlus/README.md

 # FBI DarkPlus
 **I made this for myself, so don't expect too much.**

-FBI is an open source title manager for the 3DS.
+FBI-DarkPlus is an open source title manager for the 3DS.
 FBI was originally authored by Steveice10.

 Requires [devkitARM](https://devkitpro.org/wiki/Getting_Started), along with 3ds-curl, 3ds-zlib, and 3ds-jansson from the devkitPro pacman repository, to build.